Comparison

 License Apache 2.0 Commercial Commercial Commercial

-AI-assisted triage Built-in Add-on Limited Limited
+AI-assisted triage Built-in Add-on / vendor-dependent Varies by product tier Limited

 Playbook testing pytest Limited Limited Limited

-Source code access Full No No No
+Source access Full No No No

 Where OpenSOAR wins